Theories about Alexander the Great in the Quran

-The legendary Alexander
+Alexander the Great

 Alexander in legend and romance

 Alexander the Great was an immensely popular figure in the classical and post-classical cultures of the Mediterranean and Middle East.
 Almost immediately after his death in 323 BC a body of legend began to accumulate about his exploits and life which, over the centuries, became increasingly fantastic as well as allegorical.
 Collectively this tradition is called the Alexander romance and some recensions feature such vivid episodes as Alexander ascending through the air to Paradise, journeying to the bottom of the sea in a glass bubble, and journeying through the Land of Darkness in search of the Water of Life (Fountain of Youth).

 The earliest Greek manuscripts of the Alexander romance, as they have survived, indicate that it was composed at Alexandria in the 3rd century.
 The original text was lost but was the source of some eighty different versions written in twenty-four different languages.
 As the Alexander romance persisted in popularity over the centuries, it was assumed by various neighbouring people.
 Of particular significance was its incorporation into Jewish and later Christian legendary traditions.
 In the Jewish tradition Alexander was initially a figure of satire, representing the vain or covetous ruler who is ignorant of larger spiritual truths.
 Yet their belief in a just, all-powerful God forced Jewish interpreters of the Alexander tradition to come to terms with Alexander's undeniable temporal success.
 Why would a just, all-powerful God show such favour to an unrighteous ruler?
 This theological need, plus acculturation to Hellenism, led to a more positive Jewish interpretation of the Alexander legacy.
 In its most neutral form this was typified by having Alexander show deference to either the Jewish people or the symbols of their faith.
 In having the great conqueror thus acknowledge the essential truth of the Jews' religious, intellectual, or ethical traditions, the prestige of Alexander was harnessed to the cause of Jewish ethnocentrism.
 Eventually Jewish writers would almost completely co-opt Alexander, depicting him as a righteous gentile or even a believing monotheist.